manfredsteyer/angular-elements-dashboard/blog/angular-elements-shadow-dom.md

 }
 ```

-This helper method just uses the Components ElementRef to query the slot in question.
-Than, it calls the ``queryAssignedContent`` method to get the projected content:
+This helper method just uses the Components ``ElementRef`` to query the slot in question.
+Then, it calls the ``queryAssignedContent`` method to get the projected content:

 ```typescript
 @Component({